Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 Relationships / Community / Family

-It’s strange to see my friends’ lives unfold mostly through Instagram and once-a-year catch-ups.
+So you know how strange this whole move feels to me.
+Now add on how strange it feels for me to see my friends’ lives unfold mostly through Instagram and once-a-year catch-ups.
 (Though when I think about it harder, back then we were all working like crazy anyway, so I only saw them maybe twice as much as I do now.)

 Still, it feels different.
 Distance changes the texture of relationships.
 Even stranger is meeting the person they’re marrying only after the wedding invite arrives.

-So I won’t even try to explain all that.
+So I won’t even try to explain all those feelings.

 That’s not the reality though, so here I am, seeking employment in the first world.
 And sometimes the cost of that choice feels heavier than the benefits.